exercism/haskell/README.md

 format that has all dependencies and build instructions for an exercise.
   One of the properties tracked in `package.yaml` is the [version](#exercise-versioning) of the exercise.
 - `src/ModuleName.hs` is a [stub solution](#stub-solution).
+- `.docs/instructions.md` contains the instructions and requirements to complete the exercise.
+  For an exercise from [problem-specifications](https://github.com/exercism/problem-specifications/), this file should exactly match the description.md from problem-specifications.
+  The [Exercism-wide documentation for instructions.md](https://github.com/exercism/docs/blob/main/building/tracks/practice-exercises.md#file-docsinstructionsmd) contains more information.
 - `.meta/examples/success-<name>/package.yaml` contains library dependencies for the [example solution](#example-solution). `<name>` is a unique name for the example - usually "standard" (as in `success-standard`), but it can be some other name in case of multiple example solutions.
 - `.meta/examples/success-<name>/src/ModuleName.hs` is the source code of the sample solution.
 - `test/Tests.hs` is the [test suite](#test-suite).
 - `.meta/hints.md` is an optional file containing instructions and/or hints.
 It is used together with the respective `description.md` for the exercise from [problem-specifications](https://github.com/exercism/problem-specifications) to build the `README.md` file.
+- `.meta/config.json` is the exercise configuration file.
+  The [Exercism-wide documentation for .meta/config.json](https://github.com/exercism/docs/blob/main/building/tracks/practice-exercises.md#file-metaconfigjson) contains more information.

 ## Exercise versioning